MusicDin/kumuluzee-database-schema-migrations/README.md

         - jndi-name: jdbc/example-db             # Required
 ```

-In order to provide custom changelog file's location, `file` property can be used (default value is
+To specify the location of a custom changelog file, the `file` property can be used (default is
 `db/changelog-master.xml`).
-Location needs to be relative to the `resource` directory.
+The location must be specified relative to the `resource` directory.

-Sample configuration:
+Example configuration:
 ```yaml
 kumuluzee:
   migrations: